Superconformal surfaces in four dimensions

 The index defined above counts local operators in four-dimensional $\NN=2$ SCFTs.
 To count operators living on the $\NN=(2,2)$ surface defect we define the index instead by doing radial quantization centered on a point on the defect \be \II(p,y,q) = \Tr_{\mathcal{H}_{\deft}}(-1)^{F} t^{R+r} p^{\Lb_0-\frac12 \bar{\JJ}} q^\CC y^{\bar{\JJ}} e^{-\beta \left(2L_0+\JJ\right)}\,. \ee The above is precisely the same formula as \eqref{eq:fullindex}, except that the trace is now over the Hilbert space of the defect theory, and where we introduced the two-dimensional quantum numbers and re-defined fugacities as $t=q y$.
 Written in this way it becomes clear the index simply corresponds to an elliptic genus for the $\NN=(2,2)$ two-dimensional theory \cite{Witten:1986bf} on the defect, refined by a flavor fugacity $q$ that keeps track of the $u(1)_\CC$ global symmetry of the defect theory \cite{Gadde:2013wq}.
 Recall that the index is computed with respect to the $G^-_{-\tfrac12}=\Qt_{2 \dot{\mathbf{2}}}$ supercharge, and so it will count operators that are anti-chiral on the left, \ie obeying $2L_0 = -\JJ$.

 The Schur limit of the index becomes $y=1$, with the index once more becoming independent of $p$, and thus receiving contributions only from operators that are also chiral on the right, \ie with $2\Lb_0= \bar{\JJ}$.
 All in all it counts $(a,c)$ defect operators, graded by their $u(1)_\CC$ flavor charge, as written in \eqref{eq:SchurIndex}.
-As shown in \ref{sec:chiralalgebradefects} $(a,c)$ operators are precisely those that contribute to the chiral algebra, and it was argued in \cite{Cordova:2017mhb} that it again matches, up to an overall power of $q$ since the index is normalized to start with a $1$, the graded partition function of the chiral algebra, now in the presence of the defect.
+As shown in \ref{sec:chiralalgebradefects} $(a,c)$ operators are precisely those that contribute to the chiral algebra, and it was argued in \cite{Cordova:2017mhb} that it again matches, up to an overall power of $q$ since the index is normalized such that operators with $\CC=0$ contribute as $q^0$, the graded partition function of the chiral algebra, now in the presence of the defect.